nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 Few very important things you need to know in order to <a href="http://adinserter.pro/documentation#quick-start">insert code and display some ad</a>:

-*   Code block is any code (for example Google AdSense ad) that has to be inserted (and displayed) at some position.
+*   [Code block](https://adinserter.pro/code-editing) is any code (for example Google AdSense ad) that has to be inserted (and displayed) at some position.
 Each code block can be configured to insert code at almost any position supported by Wordpress
 *   To rename block click on the name
+*   If you are using AdSense check available tools and code generator for [AdSense code](https://adinserter.pro/adsense-ads)
 *   Paste ad code into the code window or use <a href="https://adinserter.pro/code-editing" target="_blank">code generator</a> to generate code for banners, AdSense or any other HTML advert
 *   **Enable and use at least one insertion option** (<a href="https://adinserter.pro/documentation#automatic-insertion" target="_blank">Automatic insertion</a>, Widget, <a href="https://adinserter.pro/documentation#manual" target="_blank">Shortcode</a>, PHP function call)
 *   **Enable insertion on at least one <a href="https://adinserter.pro/page-types">Wordpress page type</a>** (Posts, Static pages, Homepage, Category pages, Search Pages, Archive pages)